 Of course, with the use of an even higher-end GPU like the GTX 1080 and soon to be released GTX 1070, it should definitely help achieve better performance when set to its maximum ‘Pixels Per-Display Pixel Override’ level of 2.0—essentially multiplying 4x the amount of pixels your PC rig renders.

 Here are the steps necessary to run the Oculus Debut Tool to enhance image quality:

 - Download and install the latest Oculus SDK

 - Set the ‘Pixels Per-Display Pixel Override’ option to a value between 1.0 to 2.0. (this will vary depending on how much your GPU can handle)

 - Finally, pick a game from within Oculus Home and enjoy the increased detail in resolution!

-For best results, its important to follow the steps above in sequence order to avoid any issues with stuttering or lag.
-However, keep in mind this process of bumping up the resolution is a bit of trial and error, so you’ll need to experiment and adjust the setting values that works best for your system to maintain stable performance.
+For best results, it’s important to follow the steps above in sequence order to avoid any issues with stuttering or lag.
+However, keep in mind this process of bumping up the resolution is a bit of trial and error, so you’ll need to experiment and adjust the setting values that work best for your system to maintain stable performance.